evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 	) { }
 ```

 The component initialzation steps need asynchronious operations.
-As a result of the this and because of Angular best practices, all initalization steps are included within the 'ngOnInit' function.
-So have a look on the 'ngOnInit' function.
+As a result of this and because of Angular best practices, all initalization steps are included within the `ngOnInit` function.
+So have a look on the `ngOnInit` function.

 ```ts
 async _ngOnInit() {